 Missouri Faith Voices pastors and activists have advocated for reform on the federal, state, and local levels since 2011.
+This work is a part of our Moral Economy work under the Campaign umbrella of Families First.
+Economic justice and equity will ensure that families are well.

 On June 2, 2016, we brought buses of clergy and laity from across the state to testify for predatory lending reform at the federal Consumer Financial Protection Bureau (CFPB) hearing in Kansas City.
 This historic hearing was significant in that the CFPB released rules that proposed regulation against payday lenders.